pensjonatus/flash-fiction/blog/fathers-heart.md

 ---
-title: "Father's Heart"
+title: Father's Heart
 date: '2012-03-31'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was with Jake and Amanda when she was giving birth.
 It was an abandoned